guettli/programming-guidelines/README.md

 There will be chaos if there is no central dispatcher.

 I like tools like <http://python-rq.org/>.
 It is simple and robust.
+But the next time I create something like this, I will try [django-pg-queue](https://github.com/SweetProcess/django-pg-queue)

 BTW, the topic is called [Synchronization](https://en.wikipedia.org/wiki/Synchronization_(computer_science)).